FangkuaiYa/PropHunt-Plus/README.md

 Prop Hunt is fully compatible with [Submerged](https://github.com/SubmergedAmongUs/Submerged)!

 However, Prop Hunt will **not** work with many other mods, such as role mods and any other mod which modifies the gameplay loop.

-## Contributing
-Contributions are welcome!
-Submit a [pull request](https://github.com/ugackMiner53/PropHunt/pulls) and give a brief description and the code will be reviewed as soon as possible.